clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 Site-integrated chatbots typically offer:

-- fine-grained control over prompts and behaviour,
+- fine-grained ownership of prompts and behaviour,
 - access-aware use of site content,
 - predictable cost and usage limits,
 - deep integration with site logic and structure,